Normify-me/API/README.md

 - `has_newer_version`: Boolean indicating whether a newer version than the provided date is available
 - `source`: Link to standard/law url
 - `changes`: Array of changes implemented since the provided date.
 The fields here are the change_note, the retraction_note, the effective date and the link for that change.
+- `summary`: List of dictionaries
+- `document_level_desc`: Description of document level (Full text, paragraph, section, etc.)
+- `document_level`: Document level (Full text, paragraph, section, etc.); i.e. 1 or A or IV, etc.
+- `summary`: Summary of the document
+- `recommendations`: List of dicts with recommendations.
+The dict is of the format {'customer': 'string', 'recommendation', : 'string'}
+- `legal_aspect`: Legal aspect
+- `customer_name`: Customer name for which a request was done
+- `customer_id`: Customer database id for which the request was done
+- `custom_fields`: Please ask the admin for your custom fields.

 ## Examples